GavinTheArchitect/GavinTheArchitect/README.md

 I believe in mastering both sides of security: I build and I break.
 Operating with a "purple-shaded" methodology, I thrive on this duality.

 **My Trajectory:** I'm aiming for Tier 1 exploit development and advanced penetration testing, on par with teams like Google's Project Zero, Apple SEAR, and the NSA's TAO.
-I hope to become a future CISO and Offensive Security Architect.
+I am planning to become a future CISO and Offensive Security Architect.

 ---